frkntmbs/online-chat-app/README.md

 ## Usage

 This project enables users to communicate in real-time.
 When users connect to the application, they can instantly see messages sent by other users and share their own messages.

+## Adding Web Notifications and Notification Sound

+To enhance user experience, web notifications and notification sounds have been added to this project.
+Notifications will be triggered for new messages received while the user is not focused on the application.

 ## Contributing